netham45/screamrouter/Readme/ui.md

 ### Active Source

-The Active Source section provides quick access to controls for the currently selected audio source.
+The Active Source section at the top of the dashboard provides quick access to controls for the currently selected audio source.
 Here you can adjust volume, apply equalizer settings, and use playback controls without navigating away from your current view.

-### Favorites
+### Search Functionality

-The Favorites feature allows you to bookmark your most-used sources, sinks, or routes for quick access.
-To add an item to your favorites, look for the star icon next to the item and click it.
-Your favorites will appear in a dedicated section for easy access.
+Use the search bar at the top of the dashboard to quickly find sources, sinks, or routes by name.
+This is especially useful when you have many audio components configured.

 ### Connection View

 See how your audio is routed:

-- On desktop: Lines connect sources to sinks, showing active connections.
+- On desktop: Lines connect sources to sinks in the dashboard, showing active connections.
 - On mobile: A list view displays connections.
 - Hover over lines to see connection details.
 - Click on lines to quickly activate that source and sink.